Is Jeffrey Catherine Jones Trans?

 Jorgensen’s rise to fame can be traced back to her decision to undergo sex reassignment surgery in the early 1950s, a bold move that was extensively covered by the New York Daily News.
 This pioneering act brought the subject of gender identity and sex reassignment surgery into the public domain, leading to widespread awareness and discussion.
 Jorgensen’s newfound fame was not fleeting; she harnessed her celebrity status to advocate for the rights and acceptance of transgender individuals.
 Her eloquent wit and straightforwardness made her a popular guest on numerous TV and radio talk shows.
 However, her personal life, particularly her romantic relationships, was often subjected to rigorous public scrutiny and speculation.

-Take a Look Also: Is Scaramouche Trans?
+Take a Look Also: Is Mack Bayda Trans?

 Is Jeffrey Catherine Jones trans?